MurtonTK/TheGyphtToken/README.md

 # TheGyphtToken
-ERC-20 Token Optimizing The Engagement Protocol of Contractual Interaction Implementation Process I'm bullish... inside of a china shop.
+ERC-20 Token Optimizing The Engagement Protocol of Contractual Interaction Implementation Process.
+I'm bullish... inside of a china shop.